Immigrants Make This Farm Town Work. Now They're Applying For Citizenship

 "Many of them, when you ask them, will say they want to become one, but they will also cite reasons like the cost and language being potential barriers," he says.
 "They will also say, for example, they're busy, they're working, they don't have the time, they haven't even thought about it."

 As the class wraps up in Brush, the students file out.
-This week's homework is to study up on amendments to the constitution — all 27 of them.
+This week's homework is to study up on amendments to the Constitution — all 27 of them.

 Student Kibrom Baraki, a refugee from Eritrea, works at the nearby meatpacking plant, hanging cow heads for hours each workday.
 "I didn't have freedom [in Eritrea], and everything is bad.
 That's why I escaped from my country," Baraki says.
 "After that, the American government is helping me come here."

 In a few months he'll be eligible to take the test, having been in the U.S. for five years.
 "That is why I take a class.
 I take my citizenship [test]," he says.
 "I get a great job, and a good life."

 This story is part of the special series United And Divided, which explores the links and rifts between rural and urban America.
 It comes to us via Harvest Public Media.